 Over the course of his career Dr. Parrent has served as Vice President for Student Affairs, University of Southern Indiana and as Vice President for Student Affairs and Enrollment Services at Midway College.
 He holds Bachelor and Master of Arts degrees from Western Kentucky University and a Doctor of Education, Higher Education Administration from Indiana University, Bloomington.

-Laura Rein administers the Emerson Library, overseeing the provision of quality information and library services in support of the University's curriculum to students, faculty, and staff in online programs, in St. Louis, and at extended sites.
+Laura Rein administers the Webster University Libraries, overseeing the provision of quality information and library services in support of the University's curriculum to students, faculty, and staff in St. Louis, at extended sites, and in online programs.
 She coordinates with staff at Eden Theological Seminary on the operation of the Webster-Eden Library System, a cooperative program that supports the teaching, research, and intellectual pursuits of Eden Theological Seminary and Webster University.
-She serves as the editor of the Webster University Press, managing the existing catalog as well as acquisition and publication of new titles.
+Dean Rein is the director of the University’s Global Leadership Academy, a faculty/staff leadership development program.
+She also serves as the editor of the Webster University Press, managing the existing catalog as well as acquisition and publication of new titles.
+She has been with the University since 1995.
+She received her Master of Library Science from the University of Michigan and her Master of Arts in English from the University of Kentucky.

 Mr. Rothenbuhler was previously Associate Dean of the Scripps College of Communication and Professor of Media Arts and Studies at Ohio University (2010-2012), director of the Media Studies MA Program at New School University (2001-2004), and a faculty member at University of Iowa (1985-2001) and Texas A&M University (2004-2010).
 He earned his PhD in 1985 from the Annenberg School of Communication at the University of Southern California with a dissertation on the living room celebration of the television audience for the 1984 Summer Olympic games.